-The gastric parietal cells (GPCs) line the wall of our stomach.
-They specialize in secreting Intrinsic Factor, and creating gastric acid to help with food digestion.
-When you digest food, the acid produced by GPCs separates the B12 from the food.
+The gastric parietal cells line the wall of our stomach.
+They specialize in secreting intrinsic factor, and creating gastric acid to help with food digestion.
+When you digest food, the acid produced by those cells separates the B12 from it.
 The free B12 then binds to IF to form a unique complex that can now move to the small intestine.

-GPC antibodies (GPCAs) exist in ~80%–90% of PA patients, usually in early stages of the disease.
-In later stages, the incidence of those antibodies decrease as a result of the progressive loss of GPC mass.
+Parietal cell antibodies exist in ~80%–90% of PA patients, usually in early stages of the disease.
+In later stages, the incidence of PCAs decrease as a result of the progressive loss of parietal cell mass.
 Only around 55% of people with advanced PA show any anti gastric parietal cell antibodies.
-Thus, the absence of GPCAs doesn’t omit PA.
+Thus, the absence of PCAs doesn’t omit PA.

-But, if you test positive (auto gastric parietal cell antibodies), what does it suggest?
-Not necessarily that you have Pernicious Anemia.
-That’s because GPCAs are unspecific to PA and can exist in a whole host of other autoimmune disorders, like Hashimoto’s disease or diabetes.
+But, if you test positive for these auto gastric parietal cell antibodies, what does it suggest?
+Not necessarily that you have PA.
+That’s because PCAs are unspecific to PA and can exist in a whole host of other autoimmune disorders, like Hashimoto’s disease or diabetes.
 Low levels of these antibodies can also be found in ~5% of healthy people.

-In other words, most people with Pernicious Anemia will have GPCAs, but not everyone with GPCAs will have Pernicious Anemia.
-Well, at least not yet.
-Because testing positive for GPCAs does mean you’re 90%+ likely to have Autoimmune Atrophic Gastritis, which may end up in PA as time goes on and once enough parietal cells have been damaged.
+In other words, most people with pernicious anemia will have PCAs, but not everyone with PCAs will have pernicious anemia.
+Well, at least not yet, because testing positive for PCAs does mean you’re 90%+ likely to have autoimmune atrophic gastritis, which may end up in PA once enough parietal cells have been damaged.

 Intrinsic Factor Antibodies (IFA)

-Unlike GPCAs, antibodies against Intrinsic Factor are highly specific.
-They rarely exist in any disease other than Pernicious Anemia.
-We say rarely, because they were found in some cases of thyroid disease with a non progressive atrophic gastritis and a normal IF production.
-Same goes for rheumatoid arthritis, though sufferers may develop PA later.
+Unlike PCAs, antibodies against intrinsic factor are highly specific.
+They rarely exist in any disease other than pernicious anemia.
+We say rarely, because they were found in cases of thyroid disease with a non-progressive atrophic gastritis and normal IF production, and of rheumatoid arthritis, though patients may develop PA later.

 Still, IFAs are so specific to PA that their presence confirms diagnosis.
-Better safe than sorry!
-Remember, PA treatment is simple and risk-free.
+Better safe than sorry, because remember, PA treatment is simple and risk-free.
 Anyway, the lack of IFAs cannot omit PA, since only ~50% of PA patients (some say 70%) test positive.

 There are two types of IFAs: